RoboCupatHomeSim/console-simple-tts/README.md

     ```
 1. You can also set options to the second argument.
     The 409 means English (United States).
+    However, an English (en-US) text-to-speech voice must be installed in Windows.
     ```
     > ConsoleSimpleTTS "I have a pen" "Language=409;Gender=Female"
     ```